The Master's Degree Programme in Physics takes two years to complete, and each academic year is divided into two semesters.

 Each area of specialization consists of a number of elective courses and projects, which we recommend you choose from if you wish to specialize in the relevant research area.

-Below is an example of what a weekly timetable might look like for a first-semester student on the Master's Degree Programme in Physics.
-There are, of course, breaks throughout the day, for example the academic quarter.
-Please note that your timetable may vary from week to week and that teaching activities may be scheduled on weekdays in the hours between 8.15 and 18.00.
+Below is an example of how your weekly schedule might look like in the first semester of the Master’s programme in Physics.
+Please note that your schedule may vary from week to week and that teaching activities may be scheduled on weekdays in the hours between 8 and 18.

 Monday |